Poker Basics, Poker Strategy

 Sit and Go Strategy Tip #9 – Have Realistic Expectations

-One thing that gets people confused in SNGs is the fact that even the best players only win at a very low win rate.
+One thing that confuses people in SNGs is that even the best players win at a very low rate.

-The nature of sit and go tournaments is that they are very fast and offer few opportunities to show off your skills, thus leading to a low win rate.
+The nature of sit-and-go tournaments is that they are very fast and offer few opportunities to show off your skills, leading to a low win rate.

 However, even a 5% ROI can go a long way in SNGs, as these games can be easily multi-tabled and are very fast to play out.

-If you can play 100 games at 5% ROI in a few hours, you are making five full buyins during that period, which is a pretty good return.
+If you can play 100 games at 5% ROI in a few hours, you’ll make 5 full buyins during that period, which is a pretty good return.

 However, don’t expect to print money and move through the levels at a crazy pace, and be aware that other players are also studying the game and trying to make a profit the same way you are.